PoorHttp/PoorWSGI/doc/readme.txt

         redirect(req, '/login')

+== Debugging ==
+Poor WSGI have few debugging mechanism which you can to use.
+First, it could be good idea to set up poor_Debug variable.
+If this variable is set, there are full traceback on error page internal_server_error with http code 500.

+Second property of this variable is enabling special debug page on /debug-info url.
+On this page, you can found:
+    * full handlers table with requests, http methods and handlers which are call to serve this requests.
+    * http state handlers table with http state codes, http methods and handlers which are call when this http state is returned.
+    * request headers table from your browser when you call this debug request
+    * poor request variables, which are setting of actual instance of Poor WSGI configuration variables.
+    * application variables which are set like a connector variables but with app_ prefix.
+    * request environment, which is set from your wsgi server to wsgi application, so to Poor WSGI connector.

+=== Profiling ===
+If you want to profile your request code, you can do with profiler.
+Poor WSGI application object have methods to set profiling.
+You must only prepare runctx function, which is call before all your request.
+From each your request will be generate .profile dump file, which you can study.

+If you want to profile all process after start your application, you can make file, which profile importing your application, which import Poor WSGI connector.

+    import cProfile

+    # this import your application, which import Poor WSGI, so you can profile
+    # first server init, which is do, when server import your application.
+    # don'ŧ forget to import this file instead of simple.py or your
+    # application file
+    cProfile.runctx('from simple import *', globals(), locals(), filename="log/init.profile")

+    # and this sets profiling of any request which is server by your
+    # web application
+    app.set_profile(cProfile.runctx, 'log/req')

+When you use this file instead of your application file, simple.py for example, application create files in log directory.
+First file will be init.profile from first import by WSGI server.
+Other files will look like req_.profile, req_debug-info.profile etc. Second parameter of set_profile method is prefix of output file names.
+File name are create from url path, so each url create file.

+There is nice tool to view this profile files runsnakerun.
+You can download from http://www.vrplumber.com/programming/runsnakerun/.
+Use that is very simple just open profile file:

+    #!text
+    $~ python runsnake.py log/init.profile-
+    $~ python runsnake.py log/req_.profile

 == Few word at the end ==
 Once upon a time, there was a King.
 Ok there was a Prince.
 Oh, may by, there was not a prince, but probably, there was a Programmer, hmm ok, programmer.